maxyu1115/llmsh/hermitd/DEVELOPMENT.md

 ## Style
 Remember to run `source format.sh` before commits.

+Then run `flake8 hermitd tests` to lint your code.

 ## Builds
 First install the latest version of `pip install --upgrade build`